-Wells in Mecklenburg County can produce highly variable amounts of groundwater, although the average yield is 30 gallons per minute, and 48% of the wells have a yield of 15 gallons per minute or less.
+Well yields in Mecklenburg County are highly variable, although the average yield is 30 gallons per minute, 47% of the wells have a yield of 15 gallons per minute or less.
 The recharge of the groundwater system is directly dependent on precipitation.
 The current usage of groundwater from the unconfined bedrock rock aquifer continues to be sustainable.

 Groundwater is a reliable option, along with wise resource management, to meet our community's demand for water.
 Typically, groundwater requires little or no treatment to be used as a water supply.
 However, there are areas of Mecklenburg County that groundwater has been contaminated and should not be used for drinking water, irrigation or industrial processes.